johngage/TLPeaceFoundation/content/post/Building teglapeace.org/index.md

 **We are a globally published website, supported by Netlify, Github, Cloudflare, and secure sites in 150 countries.**

-## Note: July, 2025: There is a new online editing system, DeCap CMS,
+## Note: July, 2025: There is a new online editing system, DeCap CMS, and Titus Peguin will see how he thinks this works.

 Editing is in the cloud, supported by our web publishing partner, **Netlify**.
 That's why our current web address is [https://teglaloroupepeacefoundation.netlify.app](https://teglaloroupepeacefoundation.netlify.app/)/